Q: What is AWS Fargate?

 Q: What use cases does AWS Fargate support?

-AWS Fargate supports all of the common container use cases, for example microservices architecture applications, batch processing, machine learning applications, and migrating on premise applications to the cloud.
+AWS Fargate supports all of the common container use cases including microservices architecture applications, batch processing, machine learning applications, and migrating on-premises applications to the cloud.

 Q: What is the pricing of AWS Fargate?

 With AWS Fargate, you pay only for the amount of vCPU, memory, and storage resources consumed by your containerized applications.

 vCPU and memory resources are calculated from the time your container images are pulled until the Amazon ECS task or EKS pod terminates, rounded up to the nearest second.
 A minimum charge of 1 minute applies.
 20 GB of ephemeral storage is available for all Fargate Tasks and Pods by default—you only pay for any additional storage that you configure.

 Fargate supports Spot and Compute Savings Plan pricing options just like with Amazon EC2 instances.
 You can find additional details on the pricing page.

 Q: How does AWS Fargate work with Amazon ECS and Amazon EKS?